andrew/ultimate-awesome/README.md

 - [awesome-fsharp-project-templates](https://github.com/adelarsq/awesome-fsharp-project-templates) - Awesome F# Project Templates 🔷💙💛🤍💚.
 - [Awesome-Keyphrase-Prediction](https://github.com/AiHubCN/Awesome-Keyphrase-Prediction) - This repository is to collect keyphrase prediction resource.
 - [awesome-osc](https://github.com/amir-arad/awesome-osc) - A curated list of useful open-sound-control applications, libraries, resources and shiny things.
+- [awesome-fine-grained-multimodal-perception](https://github.com/ant-research/awesome-fine-grained-multimodal-perception) - A collection of the latest research and resources on Fine-Grained Multimodal Perception.
 - [awesome-blaze](https://github.com/arggh/awesome-blaze) - 🔥A curated list of awesome things related to Blaze.
 - [awesome-GPTs](https://github.com/banbanlu233/awesome-GPTs) - Discover the Best Custom GPTs at OpenAI's GPT Store.
 - [awesome-brep-reconstruction](https://github.com/bigger-and-stronger/awesome-brep-reconstruction) - Here is a list on Brep reconstruction, primarily consisting of academic papers, along with some useful open-source projects.
 I will update this list regularly.